poshaughnessy/teleportal/README.md

 ## Demo

-To try it out, you can access it at [poshaughnessy.github.io/webxr-for-learning/](https://poshaughnessy.github.io/webxr-for-learning/).
+To try it out, you can access it at [teleportal.org](http//teleportal.org), but please note that it is currently an early alpha version.
+There are only a couple of sample experiences right now which are very basic.
+There are also bugs and various issues.

 Most web browsers should be able to display the 3D content.
 To view the experiences in AR or VR, you will need one of the [AR/VR browsers supported by aframe-xr](https://github.com/mozilla/aframe-xr#supported-browsers).